Akhil7199/Prodigy_Infotech_Intership_Tasks/README.md

-# Full-Stack Web Development Internship - Task Series
+# Prodigy Infotech Full-Stack Web Development Internship - Task Series

 Welcome to the repository for the Full-Stack Web Development Internship tasks.
 This repository contains all the projects and assignments I completed during the internship, demonstrating my skills in both frontend and backend development.